Networking and TCP/IP

 ARP (Address Resolution Protocol)

-ARP (Address Resolution Protocol) is a protocol at the link layer and is used to map network addresses, like an IP address, to the ethernet addresses, also called the MAC or Media Access Control address, or the hardware address.
-Routers use MAC addresses to enable communication inside networks (w/in subnets or local area networks) so that computers within a local network can talk to each other.
+ARP (Address Resolution Protocol) is a protocol at the link layer and is used to map network addresses, like an IP address, to ethernet addresses.
+An ethernet address is more commonly referred to as the MAC or Media Access Control address, or the hardware address.
+Routers use MAC addresses to enable communication inside networks (w/in subnets or local area networks) so that computers within a local network can talk to each other on these subnets.
 Networks are designed so that IP addresses are associated with MAC addresses before systems can communicate over a network.
 Everyone of your internet capable devices, your smartphone, your laptop, your internet connected toaster, have a MAC address.

 ip a